TinyMyo: a Tiny Foundation Model for Flexible EMG Signal Processing at the Edge: Results

-Our model achieves a WER (FT) of $33.54\pm1.12 \%$, in line with previous works (SoA WER is 32\%, achieved by Ren et al. \cite{ren_speech_24}).
+Table \ref{tab:emg-synthesis} reports the results for the Speech Synthesis Task.
+We achieve a WER (FT) of $33.54\pm1.12 \%$, in line with previous works (SoA WER is 32\%, achieved by Ren et al. \cite{ren_speech_24}).
 Compared to previous solutions, our Transduction model offers a significant reduction in parameter size, with 62.5\% reduction compared to Scheck et al. \cite{Scheck2023SUE2S} and 91.7\% reduction compared to Gaddy et al. \cite{gaddy2021improved}.

 The reported number of parameters accounts only for Transduction model (encoder and model head).
 The number of parameters for the pre-trained Hi-Fi Gan vocoder is 13.92M (same as in \cite{gaddy2021improved, ren_speech_24}). \\